aidenbradley/Drupal-Test-Support/documentation/readme_support.md

 You have two options when not expecting an event, either by the event name or the event class string.

+Under the hood, calling `doesntExpectEvents` calls `withoutEvents` for you.
 ```php
 public function not_expecting_events_by_event_name(): void
 {